Can you imagine taking control over your next anxiety attack only through breathing in and out of your nose?

 They can immediately reduce your stress and anxiety levels, and stir you away from the obsessive pattern of thinking that happens during anxiety attacks.

-Breathing techniques simply give you something else to do instead of being a passive victim of the attack and it can prevent palpitations and chest pain that happens during a panic attack.
+Breathing techniques simply give you something else to do, instead of being a passive victim of the attack.

 As you repeat this for the second time – take a look around you and what’s going on around you – quietly.

 You can repeat this 3-5 times until your feel your entire body is relaxed.